-Underwriting risk and reserve risk are both explicitly modeled within the risk profile (see Table 12 and Table 13).
+Underwriting risk and reserve risk are both explicitly modelled within the risk profile (see Table 13 and Table 14).

 For underwriting risk and reserve risk, measurement is performed via the use of risk and capital models, including the risk profile, and expert judgment.
-The risk profile tool allows the Group and carriers to clearly measure actual exposure against parameters that articulate the amount of risk it is prepared to accept.
+The risk profile tool allows the Group and carriers to measure actual exposure against parameters that articulate the amount of risk it is prepared to accept.

-Stress and scenario testing, as well as reverse stress testing, is also used to assess underwriting and reserve risk, please see section C.7.1. for further information and results of HSA's most recent resting.
+Stress and scenario testing, as well as reverse stress testing, is also used to assess underwriting and reserve risk, please see section C.7.1. for further information and results of HSA's most recent testing.

 HSA writes a focused book of commercial and personal insurance risks.
 The portfolio concentrates on professionals and small and medium sized businesses as well as mid net worth and high net worth individuals.
-The geographic spread during 2019 in Europe was mainly in France and Germany, and the type of risks are mainly first party property exposures and third party liability.
-Concentration of underwriting exposure may exist across counterparties, industries and/or geographic locations, however these are closely monitored and managed through aggregate insurance exposure monitoring processes.
+The geographic spread during 2020 in Europe was mainly in France and Germany, and the type of risks are mainly first party property exposures and third party liability.
+Concentration of underwriting exposure may exist across counterparties, industries and/or geographic locations.